Abdul-Sayed/job-search/salary_rates.md

 Upon Job Offer:

+“Thank you, I’m so excited.
+I look forward to reviewing the offer details, and getting back to you with any questions!”

+Then review their written offer/letter of agreement/employment contract.

-Ask about or negotiate vacation, working remotely, benefits, perks, review cycle, or work-life balance whether mentorship is offered at the company -> “How do you approach onboarding employees?”
+Check for and negotiate vacation, working remotely, benefits, perks, review cycle, or work-life balance whether mentorship is offered at the company -> “How do you approach onboarding employees?”

+Inquire when your next salary review would be

 To average 70k/yr,